The following is a video transcript.

 Hi, Mark Edwards here.
 There are many pitfalls law-abiding gun owners face.
 Let’s discuss the three most common mistakes that North Carolinians make regarding gun laws in our state.

 Notifying Law Enforcement

 Several years ago, I had a client who was a concealed carry holder and was the victim of a hit and run.
 He chased the person who hit him and called the police.
 When the officer arrived, my client was very stressed by the situation and forgot to notify the officer of his concealed carry status.
 The officer then charged him for not notifying in a timely manner.
-I was sure the District Attorney would dismiss the case given the circumstances, but boy was I ever wrong!
-Although casual encounters with law enforcement officers do not require notification, law enforcement officers and DA’s can be sticklers about the duty to notify.
+I was sure the district attorney would dismiss the case given the circumstances, but boy was I ever wrong!
+Although casual encounters with law enforcement officers do not require notification, law enforcement officers and district attorneys can be sticklers about the duty to notify.